Quasi-Equivalence of Width and Depth of Neural Networks: Quasi-Equivalence by De Morgan's Law

-As an important direction for interpretable/explainable neural networks ~\cite{b30, b31}, rules can be extracted from an artificial neural network ~\cite{b32, b33, b34}, i.e., using decompositional ~\cite{b32} and pedagogical methods ~\cite{b32}.
-Pedagogical methods decode a set of rules that imitate the input-output relationship of a network.
-These rules do not necessarily correspond to the parameters of the network.
-One common type of rules are propositional in the IF-THEN format, where the preconditions are provided as a set of hypercubes with respect to some input:
+An important school of neural network interpretability research \citep{b30, b31} is to extract interpretable rules from a network \citep{thrun1995extracting, setiono1995understanding, b34} using decompositional or pedagogical methods \citep{thrun1995extracting}.
+Pedagogical methods decode a set of rules that imitate the input-output relationship of a network, whereas these rules do not necessarily correspond to the parameters of the network.
+One common type of rules are propositional in the IF-THEN format, where the preconditions are provided as a set of hypercubes with respect to the input:

 IF $input \in [a_i,b_i ]^m$, THEN $input$ belongs to some class.